shivanshdave/2020-432/covid19resources.md

 - Several posters have linked to this [Epidemic Calculator](http://gabgoh.github.io/COVID/index.html) by Gabriel Goh (and others) which lets you play around with various simulations.
 If you like it, great.
 I make no claims about its accuracy.
 - FiveThirtyEight, unsurprisingly, is producing more and more material on the [impact (politically, economically and otherwise) of the novel Coronavirus](https://fivethirtyeight.com/tag/coronavirus/).
 - Weichuan Dong, a spatial analyst in PQHS here at CWRU posted this [public Tableau dashboard of US state responses](https://fivethirtyeight.com/tag/coronavirus/).
 He'd be interested in hearing any suggestions you have - you can send them to 431-help if you like, and we'll be sure to get them to Weichuan.
+- [This tweet from JD Long on 2020-03-24](https://twitter.com/CMastication/status/1242392769127157761?s=20) highlights a visualization of the outbreak by @shinyps that I agree does several things well.